 Drawing inspiration from Mother Nature’s artworks, the softly structured layered silhouette is reminiscent of overlapping petals in full Spring bloom.
 While the exaggerated storm flap adds an element of empowerment and control.

 The water-repellent finish and interior pockets protect both your outfit and accessories from unforeseen downfalls—making this tantalizing trench by Cuyana our go-to throwover come rain or shine.

 Burberry Kensington: Best designer trench coat for women

-The iconic leader of the trench coat evolution and the perpetual winner of “best long-standing and transitional dressing” award – if you haven’t dreamt about owning a Burberry trench then you’ve been doing autumn fashion wrong.
+The iconic leader of the trench coat evolution and the perpetual winner of “best long-standing and transitional dressing” award – if you haven’t dreamt about owning a Burberry trench, then you’ve been doing autumn fashion wrong.
 A fresh take on the classic trench style, this trench coat keeps all the quintessentially British elements but combines them with the fundamentals of French-girl style.
-Burberry’s The Kensington Long Cotton Trench Coat is the best designer option that’ll see you through seasons to come with modernised features taken from the military classic.
+Burberry’s The Kensington Long Cotton Trench Coat is the best designer option that’ll see you through seasons to come with modernized features taken from the military classic.